Insights by SwipeGuide

 By creating a community you can make the capturing of tribal knowledge a group effort.
 You can create a sense of togetherness.
 Your workers really become connected workers.

-When setting up a community that spurs continuous improvement, you can also recognize and reward great initiatives.
+When setting up a community that spurs continuous improvement, you can also recognize and reward great gifts initiatives.
 Put the spotlight on great achievements in capturing tribal knowledge.
 Offering this recognition is a motivating factor for workers to get more involved in the movement.

 Tip 4: Availability on the shop floor.